Vicky-Apo/guess-it-2/ReadMe.md

 📝 Overview

 This program implements an Adaptive Smoothing Algorithm to predict a range for the next number in a sequence.
-The focus is on dynamically adjusting predictions based on recent changes in the data, ensuring a balance between responsiveness to fluctuations and maintaining stability within a dynamically adjusted range.

 🧮 How It Works